University of Tennessee at Martin: Athletics

 The UT Martin athletic program is a member of the Ohio Valley Conference (OVC) and competes in the NCAA Division I Football Championship Subdivision.

 The school's teams are known as the Skyhawks; the team colors are navy blue, orange, and white; and the mascot is Captain Skyhawk.

 Athletic teams have participated in the Ohio Valley Conference since 1991.
 Previously, UTM was a member of the Gulf South Conference.

 The university mascot was changed from "Pacers" to "Skyhawks" in 1995.
-The reasoning behind the "Skyhawks" moniker was described thus: